 - Open-ended, text box

-Even if your intranet implementation is part of a coordinated effort to reduce email traffic you’ll likely want to announce the survey to all employees via email.
-Consider planning three emails: The first to kick off the survey, the second halfway through the survey period, and the third the day before the survey closes.
+Even if you are aiming to reduce email traffic you’ll likely want to announce the survey to all employees via email.
+The first to kick off the survey, the second halfway through the survey period, and the third the day before the survey closes.
 If your executives are supportive, have the survey go out from the CEO or a VP.

 If you're ok with a bit less confidence in your survey results, you don't need everyone in the company to fill out the survey.
 Even for companies of 10,000 people in size, you can reach a 95% confidence level with a 5% margin of error on about 380 survey responses.
 Consider how much you need to be confident to go back to your boss, your intranet steering committee, and the company itself in moving forward with actions.